 2.1 We are committed to protecting your personal data privacy and, in accordance with relevant data protection laws, we uphold strict security procedures for the collection, storage, use and disclosure of your personal information.

 2.2 We have described below the personal information we may gather about you, the purposes we will hold it for and the limited categories of people to whom we may disclose it.

-(a) During your visit to our site, we will only collect personal information that you choose to provide, if for example you: contact us with an enquiry or request us to provide you with further information
+3.1 During your visit to our site, we will only collect personal information that you choose to provide.
+If, for example, you contact us with an enquiry or request us to provide you with further information.

-- We may use the information held about you in the following ways:
+4. We may use the information you provide us with in the following ways:

-4.6 To provide you with the information, products and services requested from us
+4.6 To provide you with any information, products and/or services requested from us.

-4.9 We also reserve the right to disclose your personal information where we are required to do so by law, such as to assist in any disputes, claims or investigations relating to your account or contract with us, and to detect and prevent fraudulent transactions.
+4.9 We also reserve the right to disclose your personal information where we are required to do so by law, such as to assist in any disputes, claims or investigations relating to your account or contracts with us and to detect and prevent fraudulent transactions.